 Variations of this French Toast Bake to try:

-For a cheesy variation, divide your bread and egg mixture in half.
+- For a cream cheese stuffed variation, divide your bread and egg mixture in half.
 Spread half of the bread mixture evenly into your baking dish, then dollop 2- 8oz packages of cream cheese evenly over the top.
 Be sure your cream cheese is room temp so it’s easier to work with.
 Then cover with the rest of your bread, your streusel topping and bake as directed.

 How to Store This French Toast Bake